Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 4. Practice spelling

-Decoding skills in reading are most frequently taught in kindergarten classrooms, but they continue to play an active role in phonics instruction as students get older.
-Learning how to correctly spell words becomes increasingly important, and decoding can help students in this effort.
+Decoding strategies are most frequently taught in kindergarten classrooms, but they continue to play an active role in phonics instruction as students get older.
+Mastering decoding strategies is essential for tackling more complicated words in their reading journeys, and learning how to correctly spell words can help students in this effort.
 This activity is excellent for families of first grade students to apply their blossoming decoding skills to spelling:

 • FACT: Kids often spell new words based on how they sound.
 They may not always spell them correctly, but that’s okay.
 Spelling by sound is key to learning!